Dave Gerlach

-David Fredrick Gerlach (July 2, 1940–October 22, 2020) was a Canadian retired curler.
-He played as third on the Ron Northcott rink that won the 1969 Brier and World Championship.
+David Fredrick Gerlach (July 2, 1940 – October 22, 2020) was a Canadian curler.
+He played as the third on the Ron Northcott rink that won the 1969 Brier and World Championship.

-Gerlach was the son of Fritz and Ida Gerlach, and grew up in Stettler, Alberta area, and graduated high school from the Botha School in Botha, Alberta.
+Gerlach was the son of Fritz and Ida Gerlach, and grew up in the Stettler, Alberta area, and graduated high school from the Botha School in Botha, Alberta.

 Gerlach was a police officer with the Calgary Police Service when he won the Canadian Police Curling Championship in 1967, 1968, 1969, 1970 and 1972.
 Before becoming a police officer, Gerlach was a farmer in Stettler, Alberta.
 He returned to Stettler to farm in the 1970s, and worked as a car salesman.
 In 1981, he started a business selling pictures.

 Gerlach was married twice and had three daughters.